SchrodingersGat/KiBoM/README.md

 ### Intelligent Component Grouping

 To be useful for ordering components, the BoM output from a KiCad project should be organized into sensible component groups.
-KiBom groups components based on the following factors:
+By default, KiBom groups components based on the following factors:

 * Part name: (e.g. 'R' for resistors, 'C' for capacitors, or longer part names such as 'MAX232') *note: parts such as {'R','r_small'} (which are different symbol representations for the same component) can also be grouped together*
 * Value: Components must have the same value to be grouped together
 * Footprint: Components must have the same footprint to be grouped together *(this option can be enabled/disabled in the bom.ini configuration file)*

+#### Custom Column Grouping

+If the user wishes to group components based on additional field values, these can be specifed in the preferences (.ini) file

 ### Intelligent Value Matching